libyui/libyui/README.md

 The is also a Gtk front-end with (limited) community support.

-Originally, libyui was developed for [YaST](https://yast.github.io/), but it can also used in independent projects.
+Originally, libyui was developed for [YaST](https://yast.github.io/), but it can be also used in independent projects.

 ## End User's Perspective: Selecting the UI plug-in